Gebbi8/DiVil/README.md

 SBGN-ML is the XML based format used to store an SBGN map.
 In DiVil, the SBGN-ML is extended with a color coded information to visualize the differences.

 ## Try it out
-DiVil is used at http://most.sems.uni-rostock.de/.
+DiVil is running at https://divil.bio.informatik.uni-rostock.de/.
 Go check it out!

+## Connection to BioModels
+DiVil connects to the BioModels API by setting URL parameters:

+divil-url + "?s:biom&m:_BIOMODELS-ID_&v1:_VERSION-NUMBER-1_&v2:_VERSION-NUMBER-2_"

+* s:biom sets the source to BioModels database
+* BIOMODELS-ID: ID of the biomodel of interest.
+E.g.: BIOMD0000000413
+* VERSION-NUMBER-1 / VERSION-NUMBER-2: Numbers of version to compare
+* Full example to compare version 1 and 2 of BIOMD0000000413: https://divil.bio.informatik.uni-rostock.de/?s:biom&m:BIOMD0000000413&v1:1&v2:2

 ## Input: Bives support
 The network information is provided by a JSON Object in the following format: